aosabook/500lines/data-store/data-store.markdown

 We know this last write is atomic because we store the disk address on a sector boundary.
-It's the very first thing in the file, so this is true regardless of sector size, and single-sector disk writes are guaranteed atomic by the disk hardware.
+It's the very first thing in the file, so this is true regardless of sector size, and single-sector disk writes are guaranteed to be atomic by the disk hardware.

 Because the root node address has either the old or new value (never a bit of old and a bit of new),